allanpeda/jellyfin-helper-scripts/README.md

 1. Create a dedicated jellyfin user account using the GUI interface (`dscl` neglected to create needed encryption keys).
 2. Grant that account the ability to remotely log in (because I was using SSH to administer this machine and upload content.
 3. Install [Homebrew](https://brew.sh/)
-4. I had to create a proper fstab file to consitently mount the [Satechi HDD](https://satechi.net/products/stand-hub-for-mac-mini-with-ssd-enclosure)
+4. I had to create a proper fstab file to consistently mount the [Satechi HDD](https://satechi.net/products/stand-hub-for-mac-mini-with-ssd-enclosure)
 5. I also installed:
      - A newer Bash (version 5)
      - GNU Awk (gawk)